Storage & Back-up Workflow for Filmmakers

 Examples of Storage and Backup Workflows

-Setting up a reliable system to store and back up your data is crucial for any filmmaker or video professional.
+Setting up a reliable system to store and back up your video data is crucial for any filmmaker or video professional.
 What exactly that means, however, largely depends on what you need.

 While everyone has their favorite storage type, most video professionals combine several different types of storage to suit their unique needs.